mikhailshilkov/DurableFunctions.FSharp/README.md

     Orchestrator.run (workflow, context)
 ```

+#### 5. Run

 [Install Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local)
-to run the app locally and deploy to the cloud, or use the tooling in Visual Studio or Visual Studio Code
+to run the app locally and deploy to the cloud, or use the tooling in Visual Studio or Visual Studio Code.

 If you have any issue, you can also clone/fork
 [the samples](https://github.com/mikhailshilkov/DurableFunctions.FSharp/tree/master/samples).